 - Monthly Meetings

-First year PIPS scholars meet monthly with the Assistant Director of the Office of Public Interest and other PIPS scholars.
+First year PIPS scholars meet monthly with the Office of Public Interest and other PIPS scholars.

 Scholars have many opportunities to develop relationships with other PIPS Scholars and PIPS Scholar Alumni while at AUWCL, ultimately graduating into a global network of other like-minded lawyers whom they can call upon throughout their professional careers.

 Each scholar is assigned a faculty mentor, upper-class PIPS Scholar mentor, and PIPS alumni mentor to assist them in the transition to law school and throughout their academic career.

 - Special Programming

 PIPS scholars participate in special programming such as academic roundtables; advising sessions; faculty meetings; and career counseling created just for them.

 Each scholar commits to giving back to the AUWCL community, organizing programs and public service events that help inspire their law student colleagues to participate in pro bono activities and public interest advocacy.